afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

 ### Demo preparation ###

 Here I'll use a dataset of Stroop task from Hedge et al. (2018) to demonstrate the hierarchical modeling approach to estimating test-retest reliability.
-The data were collected from 47 subjects who performed Stroop tasks with 2 conditions (congruent, incongruent), 2 sessions (about three weeks apart), 240 trial per condition per session.
+The data were collected from 47 subjects who performed Stroop tasks with 2 conditions (congruent, incongruent), 2 sessions (about three weeks apart), 240 trials per condition per session.
 First, we download the Stroop data from this publicly accessible [site](https://osf.io/cwzds/) and put them in a directory called `stroop/`.
 Then, let's steal some `R` code (with slight modification) from Haines's nice [blog](http://haines-lab.com/post/2019-05-29-thinking-generatively-why-do-we-use-atheoretical-statistical-models-to-test-substantive-psychological-theories/thinking-generatively-why-do-we-use-atheoretical-statistical-models-to-test-substantive-psychological-theories/) and wrange the data a little bit:

 ```{r}
 library(foreach); library(dplyr); library(tidyr)